BLOG

 Final Thoughts

-If you're experiencing jaw clicking on one side, don't panic — but don't ignore it either.
+Jaw clicking on one side is common, but it should not be ignored, especially if it persists or causes pain.
 While occasional clicking without pain might not require immediate treatment, persistent symptoms warrant professional attention.

 At Raleigh TMJ and Sleep, we can evaluate your symptoms and recommend appropriate treatment.